Proving with Computer Assistance 2IMF15

 - The slides of the course, please find the pdfs below.

-- On the Coq Proof Assistant (soon to be renamed to "Rocq"): you may find one of the following useful:
+- On the Rocq Proof Assistant (renamed from "Coq" since version 9.0): you may find one of the following useful:

 System we will use

-- You have to download and install Coq yourself.
+- You have to download and install Rocq yourself.

-- Throughout the course we will be showing a number of Coq files and
+- Throughout the course we will be showing a number of Rocq files and

 for some you will need to fill in the proofs yourself as an

 exercise.
-Your assignment is a formalization in Coq.
+Your assignment is a formalization in Rocq.

 Some useful links